shravands/Customer-churn-prediction-model-/README.md

 # Customer-churn-prediction-model-
-A statistical model to predict churning of customers in bank <br>
+<h2>A statistical model to predict churning of customers in bank</h2> <br>
-This model has been develop using gretel application <br>
+This model has been develop using gretel application by applying logistic regression <br>
-I have implemented logistic regression algorithm for modelling
+The repo conatins the train data, test data and cap analysis files.